NetApp/trident/docs/dag/kubernetes/concepts_and_definitions.rst

 Container Storage Interface
 ===========================

-The Cloud Native Computing Foundation (CNCF) is actively working on a standardized Container Storage Interface (CSI).
-NetApp is active in the CSI Special Interest Group (SIG).
-CSI is meant to be a standard mechanism used by various container orchestrators to expose storage systems to containers.
-Trident fully conforms with CSI v1.2 specifications and supports all volume operations.
-Trident's enhanced CSI support is production ready and currently supported on Kubernetes versions ``1.13`` and above.
+The Container Storage Interface (CSI) is a standard for exposing arbitrary block and file storage systems to containerized workloads on container orchestrators like Kubernetes.
+Using CSI, third-party storage providers can write and deploy plugins exposing new storage systems in Kubernetes without ever having to touch the core Kubernetes code.

+Trident fully conforms to the CSI specification and provides multiple storage drivers, enabling users to find the perfect balance when it comes to granularity, scalability, and feature support.